 What do your employees need to make their lives easier?
 Could you allow them to work remotely?
 This not only helps reduce the carbon footprint because there is no need to commute and you can downsize or even eliminate corporate office space but also gives employees more freedom and flexibility.

 Maybe offer a more flexible paid vacation policy?
 You don’t have to go all out like Netflix and include unlimited vacation with a year’s paid salary for new parents, but providing benefits to cover sick days can take some pressure off your team and foster a healthier work-life balance.

 While Starbucks doesn’t offer unlimited vacation, they do provide college tuition for their employees and are committed to hiring veterans and refugees.
 They have a number of environmental elements to their program, too, including 99% ethically sourced coffee, farming partnerships for responsible agronomic practices, and more.

 What Do You Believe In?

-What causes do you support personally, that you can rally the rest of your company to support?
+What causes do you support personally that you can rally the rest of your company to support?
 What charities and causes make sense to include as part of your CSR program?
-While you may be an animal lover, if your business has nothing to do with animals, you may have a hard time convincing everyone to get on board.
-Generally, for the program to make sense, it has to improve the way your business operates, or contribute to a cause related to your business.
-It’s why you see companies like Purina donating food and supplies to animal shelters, and why Lyft has a carbon offset program to make every ride carbon neutral.
+While you may be an animal lover, if your business has nothing to do with animals, you may have difficulty convincing everyone to get on board.
+Generally, for the program to make sense, it has to improve the way your business operates or contribute to a cause related to your business.
+It’s why companies like Purina donate food and supplies to animal shelters and why Lyft has a carbon offset program to make every ride carbon neutral.

 Ultimately, after you’ve built your corporate responsibility program, you must be prepared to promote it.
 If people don’t know about it, it won’t be the tipping point in what could make them decide to become one of your customers.
 And if you don’t keep people up to date with what kind of impact your program is making, you can’t expect people to remain dedicated to your brand as a result.